 The Livescribe Pulse is brilliant.

 Up to a point.
-I’ve found four areas which could be improved.
+I’ve found four areas where the smart pen could be improved.

-First, the smartpen is hard to use standing up at impromptu press conferences.
+First, the smart pen is hard to use standing up at impromptu press conferences.
 The pen’s record, pause, stop and bookmark commands – printed only on every second page of the special dot paper notebooks – are easy to use when sitting.
-They are difficult to find and tap when standing.
+The codes are difficult to find and tap when standing.

-Second, the microphone isn’t great outdoors – I’m in New Zealand where there is often a lot of wind.
+Second, the microphone isn’t great outdoors – I’m in New Zealand where there is often a lot of wind noise and that affects the recording.
 Things are worse in a café or restaurant with hard floors.
 The pen gets every echo and clatter but not every word.

 In theory the extra microphone on the headphones should help.
 In practice it doesn’t.
 And wearing the headset is not a good look.